0bitpixel/ascii-pres/SPEC.md

 ##### 2.1.2.3. `areas`

 > Separates Areas of the Content to be drawn *after* all non-area is drawn.
-> Areas can have special options and draw modes set, allowing for primitive draw-in and delete animations.
+> Areas can have special options and draw modes set, allowing for primitive draw-in and erase animations.
+> Areas *may overlap*.
+Because areas get drawn sequentially, later areas will overwrite earlier areas
+> on the canvas.
+(Reminder: Spaces/Whitespace is not drawn.
+Only non-whitespace characters are drawn.)

 ###### Keywords

 - `area: index=<nat> corner1=<coordinate> corner2=<coordinate> foreground=<colorid> background=<colorid>
    delay=<posfloat> origin=<cardinal> drawmethod=<drawmode> drawspeed=<posfloat> dirprio=<cardinalpermutation>
-   delete=<bool>`
+   erase=<bool>`
   - `index [required]`: Positive integer; index defines draw order of areas; continuity not required
   - `corner1` & `corner2 [required]`: Line and Column of area corners
   - `foreground [inherited from config.foreground]`: Foreground Color ID (→ 2.4)